 A jumbo mortgage is simply a mortgage that doesn’t conform to the Fannie Mae and Freddie Mac guidelines for what they’ll buy from lenders.
 The two agencies will only buy loans under a certain amount of money—both programs are set up to give lenders liquidity so they can, in turn, create more mortgages.

-The conforming loan size limit for most places is $417,000, but there are exceptions for loans as high as $625,500 in higher priced markets.
+The conforming loan size limit for the Charlotte area market is $453,100, but there are exceptions for loans as high as $625,500 in higher priced markets.

 How is a Jumbo Loan Different From a Conforming Loan?